EthanOlpin/PeopleSearchApp/README.md

 Visual Studio

-Once you have download the soltution you can see and run the app by simply opening the .sln file and allowing Visual Studio to install the needed dependencies upon building.
+Once you have download the solution, you can see and run the app by simply opening the .sln file and allowing Visual Studio to install the needed dependencies.

 # Demonstrations